 Dr. Besley studies public opinion about science and scientists' opinions about the public in the context of trying to help science communicators be more strategic.
 He wants to understand how views about decision-makers and decision processes affect perceptions of science and technology (S&T) with potential health or environmental impacts.
 This focus includes consideration of both mediated exposure through newspapers, television programs and web content, as well as face-to-face public engagement exercises (e.g., public meetings).

-Ralf Schmälzle, Ph.D. is an Assistant Professor in the Department of Communication at Michigan State University.
+Ralf Schmälzle, Ph.D. is an Associate Professor in the Department of Communication at Michigan State University.
 His research focuses on brain responses to real-life messages in the domains of health communication and entertainment media.
 He is cross-trained in communication and psychology, and integrates methods from cognitive neuroscience and AI.

 If you have any questions regarding our program, please contact us via the information below.

 Health and Risk Communication Center

 Michigan State University